Are you going to college or university?

 - International College of Manitoba

 Universities offer programs that grant degrees in a variety of subjects and fields.
-Most take three to four years to complete for a full-time student.
-You can earn three types of degrees: bachelor’s degree, master’s degree (more advanced and requires an undergraduate degree), and doctoral degree (most advanced and requires a master’s degree).
+Most degrees take three to four years to complete for a full-time student.
+You can earn three types of degrees: bachelor’s degree (undergraduate degrees), master’s degree (more advanced and requires an undergraduate degree), and doctoral degree (most advanced and may require a master’s degree).
 Graduates of regulated professions (ex: medicine, law, education) have to complete internships and pass standard exams before they can be licensed to work in their field.

 Universities in MB: